michnik3/michnik3/README.md

 - 👋 Hi, I’m @michnik3
-- 👀 I’m interested in starting my career in programming
+- 👀 I’m interested in improving my skills in programming
 - 🌱 I’m currently learning Java, Python, Neutral Networks
 - 💞️ I’m looking to collaborate with other developers
 - 📫 You can reach me at my e-mail: michnikf3@gmail.com